-The Lyndonville Fire Company dates as far back as 1901 when a group of volunteers organized to combat fires in the surrounding area.
+The Lyndonville Joint Fire District dates as far back as 1901 when a group of volunteers organized to combat fires in the surrounding area.

 When the village of Lyndonville was incorporated in 1903 there was already a rudimentary volunteer fire organization.
 Today our volunteers continue to serve the Village of Lyndonville and the Town of Yates.
 All fire departments in surrounding towns support each other as needed.